mxhulab/cryosieve/README.md

 Additionally, you'll need a mask file.
 You can generate a mask file using any cryo-EM software, based on the reconstructed volume.
 If you prefer not to generate a mask file, we've provided one used in our experiments which you can download from this [link](https://github.com/mxhulab/cryosieve-demos/tree/master/EMPIAR-11233).
 Once you have the mask file, move it into the `Final_Particle_Stack` directory.

+You can find additional demonstration data, along with expected results, in [this repository](https://github.com/mxhulab/cryosieve-demos/tree/master).

 ### Iterative Reconstruction and Sieving

 To achieve optimal results with real-world datasets, the sieving process generally involves several iterations.
 In each iteration, we perform 3D reconstruction (and perhaps postprocessing to derive the Fourier Shell Correlation (FSC) curve and resolution).
 We then apply CryoSieve to sieve a fraction of the particles based on the reconstructed map.
 The highpass cut-off frequency typically increases with each round.